-The latest scientific research points to moderate levels of exercise being a ‘miracle drug’, not just for physical health but for mental health, too.
-Interestingly, studies monitoring people over time show that those with lower fitness levels experience higher levels of depression and anxiety.
+Ever wondered why you experience a runner's high or feel particularly good after a workout class?
+The latest research highlights that moderate levels of exercise are beneficial not just for physical health but for mental health, too.
+What's more, studies monitoring people over time show those with lower levels of fitness experience higher levels of depression and anxiety.
+So, really, we should all be looking to a move a bit more if we want to improve our wellbeing.

 Advertisement

-Recently, the World Health Organisation (WHO) updated its global physical activity guidelines.
-In brief, any form of movement is better than nothing – logically, the most sedentary among us have the most to gain.
+The World Health Organisation (WHO) recently updated its global physical activity guidelines.
+In short, any form of movement is better than nothing.
 These guidelines recommend that all adults should be aiming to do 150-300 minutes of moderate intensity or 75-150 minutes of vigorous intensity aerobic exercise every week, or an equivalent combination of the two.

 More like this